The Tour de France 1964 Mustang #83

 that Alan Brown had told him that it was the former Peter Procter car, yet

-Ronny mentioned the Monte Carlo, which was in fact not DPK7B, so we first got
+Ronny mentioned the Monte Carlo, which was in fact not DPK7B.
+So at first

-oversight that could have saved a lot of time to find the traces of
+oversight, that blocked us for years.
+I could have saved a lot of time to find the traces of

 bought it,